-Ingar Bergby is one of Norway's most recognized orchestral conductors, with great production within classical music, opera, contemporary and crossover music.
-He has marked himself as an artist with clear shaping power, and with great passion and dedication in his work.
+Ingar Bergby is one of Norway's leading conductors, with many achievements within classical music, opera, contemporary and crossover music.
+He has distinguished himself as an artist with the power to shape ideas and with great dedication to his work.

-Ingar Heine Bergby was born February 4th 1964 in Sarpsborg, where his musical family brought him into the local wind band.
-He graduated as a clarinetist with Professor Richard Kjelstrup at the Norwegian Academy of Music.
-Later he studied orchestra conducting with professor Karsten Andersen in the same place, and at the Sibelius Academy with Jorma Panula as his teacher.
-He took his diploma exam in orchestra conducting at the Norwegian Academy of Music in 1991, receiveing the best character.
+Ingar Heine Bergby was born on 4 February 1964 in Sarpsborg, where his musical family brought him into the corps movement.
+He is a trained clarinetist with professor Richard Kjelstrup at the Norwegian Academy of Music.
+Later, Bergby studied orchestra conducting with Professor Karsten Andersen at the same place, and at the Sibelius Academy with Jorma Panula.
+He took a diploma in orchestra conducting in 1991.

-In the period 2003 - 2008 he was a permanent guest conductor for the Bergen Philharmonic Orchestra with responsibility for the Norwegian and Nordic repertoire.
+2003 - 2008: permanent guest conductor for the Bergen Philharmonic Orchestra with responsibility for Norwegian and Nordic repertoire

-Since 1994, Ingar Bergby has regularly hosted all the Norwegian symphony orchestras and the Norwegian Opera and Ballet, as well as the leading Nordic symphony orchestras.
-He has collaborated with the Danish Radio Symphony Orchestra, the Swedish Radio Symphony Orchestra, Gothenburg Symphony Orchestra and the Malmö Symphony Orchestra.
-In addition, he has engaged in symphony orchestras in Iceland, Germany and the Czech Republic.
+From 1994 - dd: Engagements as guest conductor at all the Norwegian symphony orchestras, the Norwegian Opera and Ballet, leading Nordic symphony orchestras such as Malmö Symphony Orchestra, Danish Radio Symphony Orchestra, Swedish Radio Symphony Orchestra, and Gothenburg Symphony Orchestra, and in orchestras in Iceland, Germany and the Czech Republic.

-- 2010 - KORK-award in the category established artist / conductor of the The Norwegian Radio Orchestra
+- 2010 - The KORK award in the category established artist / conductor of the Norwegian Broadcasting Corporation

-- 2006 - Spellemannsprisen to Grex Vocalis and KORK with conductor Ingar Bergby
+- 2006 - Spellemann Prize for Grex Vocalis and KORK with conductor Ingar Bergby

-- 1993 - Appointed to the Performer of the Year together with BIT20 by Norsk Komponistforening
+- 1993 - Named Performer of the Year together with BIT20 by the Norwegian Composers' Association